Who is it for?

 Who created the Big Landscape?

-The Big Landscape is created by the NSEAD Special Interest Group for Better Practice, with its members coming from across the UK, every phase as well as initial teacher educators.
+The Big Landscape is created by the NSEAD Special Interest Group for Better Practice.
+Members of the group come from across the UK, every phase as well as initial teacher education.
 Find out more here.